 High Density Polyethylene

-This is the MOST COMMON category that people recycle product.
-HDPE is BPA free and is made up of milk jugs, detergent bottles, oil bottles, toys, and plastic bags.
-HDPEs are considered one of the safest forms of plastic and can be made into picnic tables, plastic lumber, waste bins, park benches, and other products that require durability and weather resistance.
+HDPEs are considered one of the safest forms of plastic recycling and can be made into picnic tables, plastic lumber, waste bins, park benches, and other products that require durability and weather resistance.

 Low Density Polyethylene

-STAY AWAY FROM THESE PLASTICS!
-Though these plastics are inexpensive, lightweight, and easily formed, they break up easily and disperse into natural environments which is unhealthy.
-This AVOIDED category includes Styrofoam, take out containers, egg cartons, CDs, egg cartons, packing peanuts, home construction, and more.
+Recycling companies warn people to stay away from these toxins because their diposal is tricky!
+This AVOIDED category includes styrofoam, take out containers, egg cartons, CDs, egg cartons, packing peanuts, home construction, and more.

 Overall, recycling can be incredibly beneficial.
-You just have to make an effort to help reuse and recycle to help save the environment.
+Finding your local recycling companies and recycling centers will help you in taking the best steps towards helping with waste managemnet.
+You have to make an effort to help reuse and recycle to help save the environment with waste recycling!